monapdx/Quizzable/README.md

 > Create and play interactive quizzes right inside your Obsidian notes.

-Define a quiz in a simple YAML block, and Playable Quizzes turns it into an interactive widget you can answer, submit, score, and retry — without leaving your note.
+Define a quiz in a simple YAML block, and Quizzable turns it into an interactive widget you can answer, submit, score, and retry — without leaving your note.
 It works completely offline and standalone, with an optional API for power users (JS Engine, Dataview, Meta Bind).